AlisQI API overview

 All API calls are subject to authentication.
 In order to invoke the AlisQI API endpoints, developers need to create an authentication token.

-To manage API authentication tokens, open can be managed from the User management screen or from the API documentation.
+API authentication tokens can be managed from the User management screen or from the API documentation.

 To create a new token, select a user account and click save.
 When you access the API using this token, you can perform any actions that the selected user has permission for.
 For example, if you select a user who only has read access to a particular analysis-set, you will not be able to use the storeResults operation using that token.